 There are many causes for a urinary tract infection.
 The most common are:

-- coli is the bacteria that cause most urinary tract infections.
-The urethra, the tube that transports urine from the bladder, is close to the anus.
-The bacteria resides there and can easily get from the anus, to the genital area, and then travel into the bladder.
-This is why women are advised to wipe from front to back to prevent bacteria from going to the genitalia.
+- E. coli is the bacteria that cause most urinary tract infections.
+It resides in and around the anus.
+This bacteria can easily travel to the genital area, the urethra, and the bladder.
+Women should always wipe from front to back to prevent that from happening.

 Common UTI symptoms

 Some of the common symptoms of a UTI include:

 - A burning sensation when urinating